terascope/standard-assets/docs/operations/window.md

 # window

 This processor is used to gather data within a certain frame and return a [DataWindow](../entity/data-window.md) representing that frame.

-You would want to use this over [accumulate](./accumulate.md) and [accumulate_by_id](./accumulate_by_id.md) you you wanted well defined date based windows instead of counting the amount of empty slices.

-This can be configured to have [tumbling windows](https://ci.apache.org/projects/flink/flink-docs-release-1.8/dev/stream/operators/windows.html#tumbling-windows) or [sliding windows](https://ci.apache.org/projects/flink/flink-docs-release-1.8/dev/stream/operators/windows.html#sliding-windows)

-The timing can either be set to `clock` (which tracks by server time) or set to `event` which is based off of the time set on the record at what is configured at `time_field`
+This is similar to [accumulate](./accumulate.md) and [accumulate_by_id](./accumulate_by_id.md) except it doesn't wait for empty slices to release data and instead accumulates and releases data based on time windows.
+The processor can be configured to gather data by either [tumbling windows](https://ci.apache.org/projects/flink/flink-docs-release-1.8/dev/stream/operators/windows.html#tumbling-windows) or [sliding windows](https://ci.apache.org/projects/flink/flink-docs-release-1.8/dev/stream/operators/windows.html#sliding-windows).
+The timing can either be set to use `clock` (which tracks by server time) or `event` which is based off of a field value in the data.

 ## Usage
 ### Tumbling window

-This is an example of a tumbling window that has a duration of 7 seconds.
-This is also configured to have an event_window_expiration of 10 seconds of server time so it will return a window if that time has passed.
+Example of a job using the `window` processor and using a tumbling window with a duration of 7 seconds.
+This has an `event_window_expiration` setting of 10 seconds.
+So if 10 seconds passes with no new incoming data, it will return a window based on what it has.

-Example Job

 ```json
 {